Sez-A/Software-University-SoftUni/README.md

     - Java OOP: This subdirectory contains exercises and projects related to the Java OOP submodule.

-- Java DB: This directory contains exercises and projects related to the Databases course.
+- Java DB: This directory contains exercises and projects related to the Java DB course.
+    - Java DB: This subdirectory contains exercises and projects related to the Java DB submodule.
+    - MySQL: This subdirectory contains exercises and projects related to the MySQL submodule.

 - Java Web: This directory contains exercises and projects related to the Java Web course.